 Meaning: The aim is way off!

-(Provided by Study in Lithuania.
-This article contains images licensed under CC0 and sourced from Pixabay.)
+(Text provided by Study in Lithuania.
+Audio recordings provided by Ruta Naujokaite / Lithuanian Dream Podcast.
+This article contains images licensed under CC0 and sourced from Pixabay.)354 Programmes in Lithuania